Greece Moments Greece Moments

 Holiday villa with pool and view

-Compared to the other Western Cyclades we found the price level on Kythnos still moderate.
-During the summer months and weekends, the few available accommodations on the island fill up quickly, as the Greeks from the mainland value the island very much as a holiday destination.
+Compared to the other Western Cyclades, we found the price level on Kythnos to be quite moderate.
+During the summer months and on weekends, the few available accommodations on the island fill up quickly, as Greeks from the mainland hold the island in high regard as a holiday destination.

 → Via Booking.com* you can compare all available accommodations on a map and check prices: